August 14, 2022

 • Cooling cycle slow to start

-• Cooling cycle fails to begin
+• The cooling cycle fails to begin

 • No cold air